Candidate confidently answering behavioral interview questions during a professional job interview.

 For example, instead of saying, “I’m bad at public speaking,” you could say:

 “Public speaking has always been a challenge for me.
-I’ve noticed I tend to get nervous, especially in larger groups.
+I tend to get nervous, especially in larger groups.
 However, I’ve been actively working on this by joining a local group and practicing presentations in front of my colleagues.
 I’ve also started using techniques like deep breathing and visualization to manage my anxiety, and I’ve already seen improvements in my confidence.”

 Cheerful young woman standing under sunlight with glowing colorful orbs symbolizing positivity.